Overview

 Always set content length!
 Otherwise, your peer assumes that you'll stop sending data when you'll close the connection - so it will look like your peer receives your data after a huge delay (actually, when the connection times out).
 Therefore, either:

-header automatically, or - Use chunked transfer encoding like shown in a previous section, or
+• Use chunked transfer encoding like shown in a previous section

 Handle signals